 Step #4: Be Skeptical of Flooded Inboxes

 You sign up for the dating site, create your profile, and within minutes, you've got a message sitting in your inbox.
 Nice!
 You must be a pretty desirable catch to get a message that fast, right?
-Maybe, but more likely, you’ve fallen into a bogus dating site.
+Maybe, but more likely, you’ve fallen into a bogus dating site (this is true for gay dating sites as well).
 The lovely lady or muscle-bulging man who IMed you is probably a fictitious profile that is actually being run by the site owner or staff members.

 Pay attention to who is contacting you and if the communication makes sense.
 Are you getting lots of emails within a few minutes?
 Are beautiful women getting in touch with you unsolicited?
 These aren’t guarantees that the website is a fake, but they are definitely warning signs that something might be amiss.
 Dig deeper into these profiles before you commit.